waived/UAC-Escaper/README.txt

     admin credentials.

 Bug report:
-    None, but if you anything, else the bypass finally gets patched and will no longer work, please leave a pull-request.
+    None, but if you find anything, or if this bypass method finally gets patched and no longer works, please leave a pull-request.